-ReadWriteWeb has a nice article about the seven years of Wikipedia.
+Wikipedia is seven years of old today.
 While Wikipedia may be a controversial topic for educators, no one can say that it hasn’t changed the face of the web.

 For educators, the rise of Wikipedia reinforces the importance of information literacy.
 Some schools ban while some have students contribute to Wikipedia and defend their words in public.
 Who is right?